lifewatch/pypam/README.md

 # PyPam
 pypam is a python package to analyze underwater sound.
 It is made to make easier the processing of underwater data stored in *.wav files.
-The main classes are AcusticFile, AcousticSurvey and DataSet.
+The main classes are AcousticFile, AcousticSurvey and DataSet.
 The first one is a representation of a wav file together with all the metadata needed to process the data (such as hydrophone used).
 The second one is the representation of a folder where all the files are stored.
 The Dataset is a combination of different AcousticSurveys in one dataset.
 Then pypam allows to go through all the wav files from the deployments only with one line of code.